Northern Lights 300 Sled Dog Race & Aurora Photography Workshop Tour January 25-30, 2018 [shortened trip available]

 Anchorage accommodations is at a 4-star hotel located on Lake Hood, near the airport.

 Winterlake Lodge is an award-winning property described as “Rustic Luxury.”
 You will have your own comfortable guest cabin with a small sitting room, dresser, desk with chairs, rocking chairs, luggage rack, couch, robes, drinking water dispenser and a private deck with a view.
 The lodge provides daily housekeeping service.
 The beds are fitted with high-quality linens, down duvet covers, and oversized pillows, and personal care amenities are by L’Occitane.
-There is a hot tub on the deck and a sauna (don’t forget your suit).
+There is a hot tub on the deck and a sauna (don’t forget your bathing-suit).
 Meals are prepared by talented chefs and a select, curated “menus of the day” are paired with wines from favorite vineyards.

 This tour is inclusive of transportation [from Anchorage], accommodations and most meals [see itinerary for details].